daisy/word-save-as-daisy/docs/index.md

+---
-# Download SaveAsDAISY Word Addin
+title: Download SaveAsDAISY Word Addin
+layout: my-default
+---
 SaveAsDAISY is available for Windows only.
 We provide an installer for Microsoft Office 64-bit edition and an installer that detects the installed version of Office.
 Choose the latter if you don't know whether your Office is the 32 or 64-bit edition.

 ## Latest version: 2.6.1 beta - Minor update 1 (released on January 27, 2020)